MHosseinHashemi/NLP_ZNU/README.md

 The last part of the assignment was :
  - deploying the Naive Baise classifier from scratch on the data set and Evaluating the Model using Accuracy Metric.

-My group mate on this project :
+Team members :
-- Shervin Dadashzade (github.com/shervindadashzade)
+- Shervin Dadashzadeh (github.com/shervindadashzade)